 Recommended Hotel: Hotel Monaco Phiadelphia – A Kimpton Hotel

-Why It’s Unusual: Dinosaurs are another common source of fascination for kids, but where else can they have the opportunity to actually go out in the field and excavate dinosaur fossils?
+Why It’s Unusual: Dinosaurs are another common source of fascination for kids, but at the Museums of Western Colorado’s Dinosaur Journey Museum in Fruita, Colorado, kids have the opportunity to actually go out in the field and excavate dinosaur fossils.
 They can also observe, and even participate, as paleontologists and volunteers prepare fossil specimens.

 What Families Can Do: In addition to an educational museum that explores the many types of dinosaurs that roamed this area of the continent, you can sign up to go on expeditions to excavate and prepare fossil specimens in the lab.
 It’s truly an incredible experience handling 152 million-year-old fossilized bones alongside your children.